egfx/qKast/README.md

 ## Checklist
 * [Grab the bookmarklet](https://qkast.com)
-* Familiarize yourself with API functionality
+* Familiarize yourself with the API functionality
 * Hack away

 ***